cameronlee101/CATT-ECommerce/README.md

 Replace the values of the environment variables with your relevant keys.

-4. run `npm run start` to run the backend server

-### Accessing the application
+### Running the application
+- From the root of the project, run `docker-compose up`
+- Wait for all of the docker containers to start up

-Now that both the frontend and backend are running, the application should be accessible in your browser at `http://localhost:3000`
+- Now that both the frontend, backend, and database are running, the application should be accessible in your browser at `http://localhost:3000`

 <!-- TODO: note about inserting test data, vendor + admin accounts -->